mpram/Azure-Defender-for-IoT/README.md

 ## **Azure Defender Vocabulary** ##

 - Sensor: Linux machine, physical hardware running Azure defender connected to the network.
 - Manager: Linux machine, physical hardware running Azure defender connected to the network.
 It connects to multiple sensors to summarize data, alerts across multiples systems, carries the PCAP Configuration and new updates.
-Can connect to many SIEM systems if needed.
+Central Manager can be used to update the sensor's version and threat intelligence, can connect to many SIEM systems if needed also.
 - IoT: Internet of the things.
 Modern, new standards connected devices
 - OT: Operational Technology, old equipment and technology (i.e. conveys belts, PLCs, )
 - IIoT: Industrial IoT